Want more expert tips and vacation inspiration? Subscribe to our YouTube channel!

 While it might seem annoying that Southwest doesn’t let third-party booking sites (sorry, Google Flights) list its fares, this actually benefits the traveler in that you know you are getting the lowest price by booking directly with the carrier.
 Southwest also has a Low Fare Calendar feature that will show you the cheapest time of the month to book your flights.

 On top of offering low fares, Southwest also charges no change fees and allows up to two free checked bags per customer.
 In addition to the no change fees, you can get credited or refunded for a lower fare, meaning that not only will you not have to pay a change fee, you’ll also be credited or refunded if you book a cheaper fare.
 Plus you can easily search for price changes and see the increase or decrease in dollars or points in comparison to the fare you originally booked.
+Note that as of “January 1, 2021, ‘free same-day standby’ will change to ‘same-day standby free of airline charges’, and any A-List or A-List Preferred Member who changes their itinerary using same-day standby will be responsible for paying any additional government taxes and fees that may result,” according to the airline.

 Another underrated perk of Southwest is the number of nonstop routes it flies.
 Southwest flies nonstop from some U.S. hubs to the following bucket-list destinations that many of its competitors don’t: Maui, Kauai, the Big Island, West Palm Beach, Puerto Vallarta, Aruba, Belize City, Grand Cayman, Havana, Turks and Caicos, and Liberia (Costa Rica).